mTurner-beepboop/t2fa_project/readme.md

 Studio, as a result, to rebuild the code you can simply import the project within android studio.
 No extra modules or packages are required.

+The provided code will also contain the APK used for the user study, this is located in 'src/t2fa_app/app/release'.
+This was again built using Android Studio.

 ## Dissertation

 The dissertation has been written using LaTeX.